 Esophageal Disorders in Princeton and Monroe, NJ

 The esophagus plays an important role in the digestion of food.
-Esophageal disorders should be promptly attended to, which is why Central New Jersey area residents, including Princeton and Plainsboro, are encouraged to contact board-certified otolaryngologist Dr. Scott Kay, FACS, at the first sign of trouble.
+Esophageal disorders should be promptly attended to, which is why Central New Jersey area residents, including Princeton, Monroe and Plainsboro, are encouraged to contact board-certified otolaryngologist Dr. Scott Kay, FACS, at the first sign of trouble.

 What are Esophageal Disorders?